-(1) The Minister of Justice shall establish a board, to be known as the Regional Divisions Appointments Advisory Board, to determine from time to time the suitability of magistrates for appointment as magistrates of regional divisions and to advise the Minister concerned as to the suitability of such magistrates for appointment as magistrates of regional divisions.

-- (2) The board shall consist of- - (a) the Secretary for Justice who shall be the chairman thereof; - the Deputy Secretary for Justice, nominated by the Mimister of Justice, who shall be vicechairman thereof; - (c) the head of the Training Section of the Department of Justice; and - (d) so many officers of the Department of Justice holding the rank of attorney-general or chief magistrate or Deputy Secretary for Justice, as the Minister of Justice may from time to time apoint.
+- (1) The Minister of Justice shall establish a board, to be known as the Regional Divisions Appointments Advisory Board, to determine from time to time the suitability of magistrates for appointment as magistrates of regional divisions and to advise the Minister concerned as to the suitability of such magistrates for appointment as magistrates of regional divisions. - (2) The Board shall consist of- - (a) the Director-General: Justice, who shall be the chairman thereof; - (b) the Deputy Director-General: Justice, who shall be the vice-chairman thereof; - (c) the head of the Training Section of the Department of Justice; - (d) an officer of the Department of Justice holding the rank of director or an equivalent or higher rank, appointed by the Minister of Justice; and - (e) the magistrates heading regional divisions.

-[subsection 2 inserted by section 2 of Act 48 of 1965 and substituted by section 5 of Act 53 of 1970]
+[subsection 2 inserted by section 2 of Act 48 of 1965 and substituted by section 5 of Act 53 of 1970 and by section 2 of Act 28 of 1981]